godalming123/tinytile/readme.md

  - Layer shell
  - Idle_inhibitor_v1
  - Drag icon
+ - Lock surface
 ## Implement config options
  - sloppy focus
  - Tiling
  - Changing monitor configurations
  - Use alt + mouse to drag/resize windows
+ - Make new windows launch on the focused monitor rathor then 0, 0
 ## Fix bugs
  - gnome web cannot display websites (note: when installed as system package instead of flatpak it works (however the system package is gtk3 based which may be the reason for this))
  - When a window is closed the next window does not get focused